tum-ei-eda/M2-ISA-R/README.md

 This tool generates architecture models for [ETISS](https://github.com/tum-ei-eda/etiss) from CoreDSL source files or abstract model trees.
 It is the 2nd version of the M2-ISA-R tool (not to be confused with the CoreDSL language versions, of which this tool is only compatible with version 1, see [below](##CoreDSL)).

 ## CoreDSL
 CoreDSL is a domain-specific language that models processor cores at the level of their instruction set architecture (ISA) by describing each instruction and its effects on the machine state using `.core_desc` files.
-For more information on CoreDSL, see the official [documentation](https://github.com/Minres/CoreDSL/wiki/CoreDSL-2-programmer's-manual). (**IMPORTANT: The documentation describes the newer CoreDSL v2 language.
-This tool however, uses CoreDSL v1.
-While both versions are similar, they are generally incompatible.**)
+For more information on CoreDSL, see the official [documentation](https://github.com/Minres/CoreDSL/wiki/CoreDSL-2-programmer's-manual). **IMPORTANT: The documentation describes the newer CoreDSL v2 language.
+This tool, however, uses CoreDSL v1.
+While both versions are similar, they are generally incompatible.** (Technically, this tool is only compatible with its own dialect of CoreDSL, unofficially called CoreDSL v1.5)

 ## Prerequisites
 - Python 3.7+ with at least `pip` and `venv`